Anti-war protests in Russia (2022–present): War censorship and fake news laws

 In August 2022, the former mayor of Yekaterinburg, Yevgeny Roizman, was detained by police where he said he was being charged with "discrediting" the military.
 Roizman was previously fined three times under the same law.

 According to OVD-Info, the total number of people detained across Russia after six months is around 16,500, with over 3,800 being charged with offenses that carry fines, and at least 224 facing criminal prosecution.

 In December 2022, a Moscow court sentenced opposition politician Ilya Yashin to eight years and six months imprisonment for his statements about the circumstances of the killings in Bucha on charges of "spreading false information" about the armed forces.
 His punishment was the harshest given under the new laws.
 Later in December, a court sentenced a worker, Vladimir Rumyantsev, from Vologda, to three years in prison after it found him guilty of broadcasting "false information" about the armed forces that was "full of hatred" on social media, including "false" accusations of robberies, killings and violence against civilians; the prosecutor had sought a prison term of six years.
 OVD-Info said that over 380 others were on trial for similar charges.

-In January 2023, an opposition deputy of the Saint Petersburg Legislative Assembly, Boris Vishnevsky, as well as a former deputy, Maksim Reznik, were charged with discrediting the armed forces over "materials about the city of Bucha" and a "large number of killed civilians".
+In January 2023, an opposition deputy of the Saint Petersburg Legislative Assembly, Boris Vishnevskiy, as well as a former deputy, Maxim Reznik, were charged with discrediting the armed forces over "materials about the city of Bucha" and a "large number of killed civilians".

 In March 2023, a new law was signed establishing criminal liability for "discrediting" and spreading "fakes" against mercenaries and volunteers fighting for Russia.
 Article 280.3 ("discrediting") was amended to increase the maximum prison term from five years to seven years.
 Article 207.3 ("fakes") was amended to increase terms from three years to five years under the first part of the law, with the second and third parts remaining unchanged, at 10 and 15 years, respectively.